 Building Market IntelligenceHousing—It’s a Matter of Life or Defense (Spending) (April 2017)

 Focus on the Mortgage Payment to Sell More Homes (August 2015)

 Washington, DC Area Economy – Navigating the Shutdown and the Sequester (October 2013)

-Danielle is a Senior Consultant specializing in home building competitive analyses and strategic consulting.
+Danielle is a Consulting Manager specializing in home building competitive analyses and strategic consulting.
 She provides her clients with land acquisition feasibility studies, competitive market analyses, and positioning and pricing strategies.
 Danielle is based in the Chicago office.

 Before joining John Burns Real Estate Consulting, Danielle managed the sales and marketing initiatives for a senior rental community.
 Prior to that, Danielle was Director of Strategic Marketing for Pulte Homes, conducting feasibility studies, competitive market analyses, and market research in the Chicago market for both traditional and active adult housing.

 She has a B.S. in Marketing from Loyola University Chicago and holds a Real Estate Broker License in Illinois.